top of page

 Mysteriously, his house in Saipan was discovered to have been wiped clean of any traces of his DNA.
 The sinks had been scrubbed with muriatic acid, and toothbrushes, combs, hairbrushes and clothes were found buried in the backyard, making them useless for DNA testing

-Hillblom's mother, brother, and half-brother initially refused to submit their DNA, which could also have been used to determine the paternity of the children.
-A team of investigators were dispatched to compare the DNA of all the children suing for a claim on Hillblom's estate.
-The investigators surmised that since the girls were located in different countries, if the children shared certain DNA markers, the only logical conclusion would be that they would almost certainly have the same father.
-In the end, a judge ordered Hillblom's brother and mother to submit to genetic testing.
-The tests confirmed that four of the eight claimants were Hillblom's children.
+Hillblom's mother, brother, and half-brother initially refused to submit their DNA, which could have been used to determine the paternity of the children claiming a share of Hillblom's estate.
+Consequently, a team of investigators was dispatched to compare the DNA of all the claimants.
+The investigators hypothesised that if the children, who were from different countries, shared certain DNA markers, the only logical conclusion would be that they had the same father.
+Ultimately, a judge ordered Hillblom's brother and mother to undergo genetic testing.
+The results confirmed that four of the eight claimants were indeed Hillblom's children.

 It was ultimately determined that a Vietnamese child, Lory Nguyen; Jellian Cuartero, 5, and Mercedita Feliciano, 4, of the Philippines; and Junior Larry Hillblom, of Palau were fathered by Hillblom.
 In the final settlement, each of the four children received a gross payment of US$90 million, reduced to about US$50 million after taxes and fees, while the remaining US$240 million went to the Hillblom Foundation, which followed Hillblom's wishes and donated funds to the University of California, San Francisco for medical research.